Van Canto: History

 On 21 September 2010, it was announced that they had teamed up with the MMORPG Runes of Magic to create a music video based around the game for and with the game.

 On 17 February 2011, it was announced on the official Van Canto website that the band was entering the studio and suspending touring until June in order to create a new album.

 The band's fourth album Break the Silence was released on 22 September 2011.

 Their fifth album, Dawn of the Brave, was released in February 2014.
 It contains nine own compositions and four cover versions: "Paranoid" by Black Sabbath, "The Final Countdown" by Europe, "Holding out for a Hero" by Bonnie Tyler, and "Into the West" by Annie Lennox from the soundtrack for the motion picture The Lord of the Rings: The Return of the King.

 In November 2015, the band announced Ingo "Ike" Sterzinger would leave them to follow other projects, and that he would be replaced by Jan Moritz, from the Stimmgewalt choir.
 On 11 March 2016, the band released their sixth album, the metal opera Voices of Fire.
 On 18 January, they released a lyric video for the first track from the album, "Clashings on Armour Plates".
 On 18 February 2016, they released the official music video for "The Bardcall".

 In August 2017, the band announced that Dennis "Sly" Schunke was leaving the band.
 On 18 August, it was announced that Ike would return to the band in the studio and at selected concerts and that a new singer Hagen Hirschmann, "Hagel", will perform the male lead vocals in the future.

 In August 2018, the band released their seventh album, Trust in Rust.

 In March 2021, the band released a trailer on YouTube through Napalm Records, stating that their newest album, To the Power of Eight, will be put out on 4 June of the same year, with Dennis "Sly" Schunke appearing as a guest lead vocalist on all tracks.

+On August 13, 2026, the band released the official music video for their song "Stand" on YouTube.

+On September 17, 2026, the band released the official music video for their newest song "Falling With the Night" on YouTube.